gavronek/money-transfer/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

 The goal of this minimalistic backend service is to provide a REST interface for a basic money transfer functionality.
-It is implemented as a solution for Revolut's take-away interview assignment.
 The requirements stated the following:
 - Minimal framework support (no Spring!)
 - In-memory data storage
 - Executable as a standalone program